Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

     The name of the series that should be used for sorting purposes.
 Normally this is the same as the `Name` element, but without any leading articles like ***the***.

+- #### Volume

+    Volume containing the book.
+Volume is a notion that is specific to US Comics, where the same series can have multiple volumes.

+    Volumes can be referenced by number (1, 2, 3…) or by year (2018, 2020…).

 - #### Type

     The type of series.
 If must be one of the following values: